PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Approach

-In every refinement attempt, \name{} chooses one refiner from the front of a priority queue.
-Initially all refiners are in the queue.
+Based on the different refiners described above, \name{} implements a refinement loop that iteratively improves prompts until a valid exploit is generated or the budget is exhausted. \Cref{fig:refinement_loop} shows the algorithm for the refinement loop.
+Initially, a seed prompt is placed in the priority queue.
+In every refinement attempt, \name{} chooses one refiner from the front of this queue.
 Each time the approach uses a refiner, it assigns a score based on the number of new errors the respective exploit causes, and the number of steps from the taint path it covers.
-It then adds the refiner to the priority queue with the score.
+It then adds the refined prompt to the priority queue with the score.
 Moreover, if a refinement generates a prompt that is already used, \name{} does not query the LLM again, and moves to the next refiner.
 To keep the prompts concise, in each refinement, \name{} removes parts of the prompt that the LLM has correctly used in the previous attempts.
 For example, if the exploit generated in the previous step uses the vulnerable function correctly, \name{} removes the usage snippets from the prompt.
+The refinement process continues until either a valid exploit is generated, or the computational budget is exhausted.